hassansuhaib/100-days-of-code/log.md

 - Completed Functional Programming on #freeCodeCamp
 - Solved three Intermediate Algorithm Scripts in JavaScript
 - Gave some style to my Todos-App

+### Day 74: April 26, 2020.

+**Today's Progress:**
+- Learned about Babel and Webpack
+- Did a little bit of Intermediate Alogrithm Scripting on FCC
+- Learned a bit about CSS